 The award recognizes these challenges and the effort and accomplishment required to succeed in a demanding academic environment.

-Lt.
-Governor's Silver Medal Award (no financial award)
+The Lieutenant Governor’s Medal for Inclusion, Democracy and Reconciliation (no financial award)

 - Robin Adams, Advanced Diploma in Human Resource Management

 - Jason Keddie, Computer Systems Technician

 - Charlene Caldwell, Advanced Diploma in Human Resource Management

 - Michele Spencer, Indigenous Family Support